|

 from parasites, predators and pathogens.

-Nicotine, for example, is
+Nicotine, for example, is produced by plants

-powerful herbivore (plant-feeding) deterrent.
-Nicotine
+(plant-feeding) deterrent.
+Nicotine is also a potent

-is also a potent insecticide and is highly toxic to
+insecticide and is highly toxic to mammals.
+In small

-mammals.
-In small doses, delivered by smoking dried
+doses, delivered by smoking dried tobacco leaves,

-tobacco leaves, nicotine is a stimulant.
+nicotine is a stimulant.

-Organic pesticides are
+Organic pesticides are often lower in

-often lower in toxicity than older synthetic
+toxicity than older synthetic pesticides but this is

-pesticides but this is not always the case.
+not always the case.
 Organic

 does not necessarily equal low toxicity and